THE WHAREKIRAUPONGA UNDERGROUND MINE

 DEWATERING

-OceanaGold Waihi expects to encounter some water inflows during the operation of the mine.
-Water inflows, together with any water used in the mining process, would be pumped to surface holding ponds at the Willow’s Road Portal.
-We are proposing that this water would then be pumped to the existing OceanaGold Waihi Water Treatment Plant for treatment if not suitable for onsite discharge.
-Boreholes would be drilled ahead of workings to detect water bearing structures and appropriate mitigation applied to avoid significant water inflows.
+OceanaGold Waihi expects to encounter water inflows during the operation of the mine.
+Water inflows, together with any water used in the mining process would be pumped to the existing OceanaGold Waihi Water Treatment Plant for treatment if not suitable for onsite discharge.
+Boreholes would be drilled ahead of workings to detect water bearing structures and appropriate mitigation applied to avoid any surface impacts.

 If the Waihi North Project is approved, we will be required to manage our activities so that we comply with strict noise limits set through the regulatory approvals process.